From Montreal to Quebec City: Road trip tips, route & highlights

 Most travelers take the highway to get there as quickly as possible Montreal to get to Quebec City.
 However, they don't know what they're missing.
 There's an alternative to the monotonous highway drive, which requires at least a full day.
 Two days are better, though, if you want to take your time to see all the attractions along the way.

-The King's Road runs directly along the northern shore of the St. Lawrence River, passing through idyllic villages and offering beautiful views of the river.
+King's Road runs directly along the north bank of the St. Lawrence River.
+Along the way, you'll pass through idyllic villages and enjoy beautiful views of the river.

 Map of the Kings Road from Montreal to Quebec City